-In May 2022, we entered into an offer letter with Dr. Thye, our current Chief Executive Officer.
+In May 2022, we entered into an offer letter with Dr. Thye, our current Chief Executive Officer and Chief Medical Officer.
 The offer letter has no specific term and provides for at-will employment.
-Dr. Thye's annual base salary was \$550,000 for fiscal year 2022.
-Dr. Thye is also eligible to earn an annual bonus based on achievement of specified performance goals.
-Dr. Thye's target bonus was 50% of his annual base salary for fiscal year 2022.
+Dr. Thye's annual base salary was \$550,000 for fiscal year 2023.
+Dr. Thye is also eligible to earn a discretionary annual bonus based on achievement of specified performance goals.
+Dr. Thye's target bonus was 50% of his annual base salary for fiscal year 2023.
+There were no amendments in fiscal year 2023.
+In February 2023, we granted Dr. Thye an option to purchase 600,000 shares of common stock with an exercise price of \$0.94 per share.
+The shares vest in equal monthly installments over a four-year period beginning on January 1, 2023.